taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Dr. Fischmann: **"The fresh water freezes more readily than salty sea water, resulting in more ice on the ocean's surface.
 We believe that this greater incidence of pack ice is extending the West Ice so far south that it may block major ocean currents that run through the Denmark Strait, causing the reduction in electricity generated by the UN's sea turbines."**

-Dr. Fischmann: **"[If the ocean currents stop entirely](https://en.wikipedia.org/wiki/Shutdown_of_thermohaline_circulation), average annual temperatures in North America and Europe will plummet and potentially freeze the UK and northern Europe."**
+Dr. Fischmann: **"[If the ocean currents stop entirely](https://en.wikipedia.org/wiki/Shutdown_of_thermohaline_circulation), the UK and northern Europe may *freeze*."**

-Gov official: **"Can we clear the pack ice?"**

-Dr.Fischmann: **"Even if we do, if the Greenland Ice Sheet is slow-melting, the ice will just keep coming back."** *Is this true?
-NEED TO FACT CHECK.*

 *(cite [this article](https://www.wunderground.com/resources/climate/abruptclimate.asp) and [the wikipedia page on thermohaline circulation](https://en.wikipedia.org/wiki/Thermohaline_circulation))*

-### Page 4
+### Page 5

 **"São Paulo, Brazil"**

 The orderly protest crowds in front of the Laboratório Nacional de Biociências e Saúde Pública are gone, replaced by utter chaos.
-Everyone on the street is now wearing industrial filter respirators and knee-length rubber water boots - the streets are ankle-deep in acidic ocean water, highly dosed with nitric acid.
+Everyone on the street is now wearing industrial filter respirators and knee-length rubber water boots - the streets are ankle-deep in polluted, acidic ocean water.
+Rain, highly dosed with nitric acid, pours from the sky.
 We see Majhee, fully dressed in protective gear and a breathing mask, weave her way through a crowd and rush into the front door of the research institute.

-Majhee: *"2 months ago, when NO2 (nitrogen dioxide) levels in São Paulo were declared 20 times above the World Health Organisation's most recent recommended thresholds for outdoor air quality, Felix and his family moved back to Sweden..."*
+Majhee: *"2 months ago, when an epidemic of [nitrogen dioxide poisoning](https://en.wikipedia.org/wiki/Nitrogen_dioxide_poisoning)	 landed half of the city in hospitals and on oxygen tanks, Felix and his family moved back to Sweden..."*

-Majhee: *"1 month ago, when the ocean started to give you mild chemical burns if you swam for too long, Breno moved with his mother back to her hometown, just north of Brasilia..."*
+Majhee: *"1 month ago, when all the supermarkets started opening just once a week instead of every day, Breno moved with his mother back to her hometown, just north of Brasilia..."*

 Majhee: *"11 days ago, hours after we celebrated the birth of Nimh, our first live birth of a mouse spliced with raw eSyrup, Iara was found on a rooftop in Centro, seemingly shot through the skull, but the bullet was never found..."*

-### Page 5
+### Page 6

 Kai, Beatriz, Nova, and Vec are in the same area where they were having a lab meeting, last we saw them - now they are frantically packing lab equipment and eSyrup cultures, and copying research notes then deleting/shredding/destroying them.
 Off to one side is an unfamiliar older man and a teenaged boy keeping two very young children out of the fray.
 The teenaged boy looks related to Nova.
 The two young children look related to the unfamiliar older man and Beatriz, one looking about 6 and the other looking about 3.
 The little one has short hair, tied into a puffy short ponytail at the very top of her head; the older one has long straight hair that just brushes his shoulders; they both stare at the frantic activity with wide eyes.